 Medical school tutoring

-Academic Support Team
+Office of Academic Support

 At Loma Linda University, we strive to support our students in all facets of their academic journey.
 It is our goal to fashion an individualized approach to each student while helping them organize, encode, consolidate, and retrieve a large amount of complex basic science and clinical information.
 The end goal is to help them retain this information and apply it to providing excellent, whole person patient care.